MERGHERS Pilot: MeerKAT discovery of diffuse emission in nine massive Sunyaev-Zel'dovich-selected galaxy clusters from ACT: Conclusions

 We are able to reliably detect diffuse emission in 70 per cent of our clusters, with our highest redshift detection being at $z\,=\,0.592$.
-All but one of our detections are new and {the full set, provided in Table \ref{tab:results},} can be summarised as follows: two systems {host} both radio relic(s) and a giant radio halo, five systems {have} radio halos, and two {have} candidate radio halos. {To compare our sample with known diffuse emission scaling relations, spectral index measurements and radio powers (with upper limits for clusters with no diffuse emission detection) will be determined.
-When combined with multiwavelength data to verify the cluster dynamical state, these radio results will allow us to study cluster magnetic fields out to $z \sim 0.6$.}
+All but one of our detections are new and the full set, provided in Table \ref{tab:results}, can be summarised as follows: two systems host both radio relic(s) and a giant radio halo, five systems have radio halos, and two have candidate radio halos.
+Our estimated 1.4\,GHz radio powers for all detections, assuming a fiducial spectral index of $-1.3\,\pm\,0.4$, are consistent with known scaling relations.
+Determination of in-band spectral indices and power upper limits for the non-detections are outside of the scope of this detection paper.
+When combined with multiwavelength data to verify the cluster dynamical state, these radio results will allow us to study cluster magnetic fields out to $z \sim 0.6$.

-{Our MERGHERS pilot project has shown that MeerKAT's L-band provides sufficient resolution and sensitivity to reliably separate diffuse emission from compact sources.
-As MeerKAT also operates at lower frequencies where the steep-spectrum diffuse emission is brighter, a similar test can be carried out with UHF-band data to determine the limiting redshift with the lower UHF resolution. }
+Our MERGHERS pilot project has shown that MeerKAT's L-band provides sufficient resolution and sensitivity to reliably separate diffuse emission from compact sources.
+As MeerKAT also operates at lower frequencies where the steep-spectrum diffuse emission is brighter, a similar test can be carried out with UHF-band data to determine the limiting redshift with the lower UHF resolution.